zessta/GenQ/JS_correct_incorrect.md

 - [Incorrect Code](https://github.com/zessta/javascript1by1/incorrect-reverse-string)
 - [ ] Reviewed

-## Question 42:**Transactional State Management**
+## Question 42:**Virtualized List Rendering**
-**Question:**
-Implement a transactional state management system in JavaScript that allows changes to state to be committed or rolled back.
-Use a stack to manage the transactions.
+Question: Implement a virtualized list component that only renders visible items in a list to optimize performance for large datasets.
+Use vanilla JavaScript and implement scroll handling

 **Links:**
 - [Correct Code](https://github.com/zessta/javascript1by1/correct-reverse-string)